What Is Family Therapy?

 Does your family need family therapy?

 The best way to answer this question is have one family therapy session.
 One of the reasons that I enjoy being a family therapist is that I have seen how one session can change the trajectory of how a family is dealing with a big issue.
 Sometimes there is a new channel of communication that is poised to open.
-Call me today to see if an evaluation session makes sense for you and one or more of your family members.
+Contact me today to see if an evaluation session makes sense for you and one or more of your family members.

 Want to know more about my specialty of relationship and family therapy?
 Click here.